SustainableUrbanDesign/app/docs/docs/overview.md

 Peers and community stakeholders can review design ideas to help find strengths and weaknesses while converging on the best results.

 ## Track progress
-Once the design is in development, stakeholders can track the progress of the project to completion with regular updates provided by the developers.
+As the project progresses, the data are kept up-to-date with new observations allowing project stakeholders to track progress towards goals and see the result of their designs.

 ## Measure impact
-As the project progresses, the data are kept up-to-date with new observations allowing project stakeholders to track progress towards goals and see the result of their designs.
+An impact report describes how effectively the design improved the urban environment respective to the project goals.